X display manager: Local and remote display management

-A display manager can run on the same computer where the user sits—starting one or more X servers, displaying the login screen at the beginning and (optionally) every time the user logs out—or on a remote one, working according to the XDMCP protocol.
+An X display manager can run on the same computer where the user sits—starting one or more X servers, displaying the login screen at the beginning and (optionally) every time the user logs out—or on a remote one, working according to the XDMCP protocol.

 The XDMCP protocol mandates that the X server starts autonomously and connects to the display manager.
 In the X Window System paradigm, the server runs on the computer providing the display and input devices.
 A server can connect, using the XDMCP protocol, to a display manager running on another computer, requesting it to start the session.
 In this case, the X server acts as a graphical telnet client while the display manager acts like a telnet server: users start programs from the computer running the display manager, while their input and output take place on the computer where the server (and the user) sits.

 An administrator can typically configure an XDMCP Chooser program running on the local computer or X terminal to connect to a specific host's X display manager or to display a list of suitable hosts that the user can choose from.
 Most implementations enable such a list to contain: